majpark21/CODEX/README.md

 # Getting started

 We strongly encourage to use the notebooks to run all analysis, they contain detailed information about each approach and their parameters.
+We provide a sample dataset along with a model that was trained on it.
 We are in the process of cleaning and refactoring all the python files for headless mode.

 ## Installation